Golem-Base/golembase-demo-cli/README.md

 ## Quickstart

+This guide demonstrates the basic workflow: creating an account, storing data (an entity), and retrieving it using the `golembase-demo-cli`.

-Here's a quick 3-step guide to get started using the `golembase-demo-cli`:
+Here's a quick 3-step guide:

 1.  **Create a new account:**